particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 With those two changes you can cloud compile Tracker Edge v18 with Device OS 4.x LTS.

-Tracker Edge v18 is not compatible with Device OS 5.x.
+Tracker Edge v18 is not compatible with Device OS 5.x or later.

 ### Tracker Edge v17 and Earlier